a-feld/pytest-skippy/docs/limitations.rst

 However, if ``bar`` is a function, ``import foo.bar`` will fail at runtime.
 This plugin does not attempt to determine the type of ``bar``.

-By default, pytest-autoskip assumes that if ``foo.bar`` cannot be located, ``bar`` must be an attribute of the module ``foo``.
+By default, pytest-skippy assumes that if ``foo.bar`` cannot be located, ``bar`` must be an attribute of the module ``foo``.
 As a result, if ``bar`` is in fact a missing module, the test will be skipped by default.